Spike Aerospace Advances Work on Supersonic Business Jet

 Key Takeaways:

-• Spike Aerospace is actively developing its S-512 Diplomat, a supersonic business jet designed for international routes.
+• Spike Aerospace is actively developing its S-512 Diplomat, a supersonic business jet designed for rapid international travel, aiming for routes like New York to Paris in under four hours.

-• A primary focus of the ongoing engineering studies is to significantly reduce noise to meet strict regulations for supersonic flight over land.
+• A key focus of the S-512's development is significantly reducing its noise profile to meet strict limits for supersonic flight over land, a major challenge for previous high-speed designs.

 See a mistake?
 Contact us.